iamashraff/Car_Rental_Application/README.md

 # Car Rental Application

-This is a simple Car Rental Application developed using Flutter.
+This is a simple Car Rental Application developed using **Flutter**.
 The project was developed for the course Mobile and Ubiquitous Computing - ISB 26603 at the Universiti Kuala Lumpur.

 Below is the requirement given for this project:
 1. Users can input and validate their details.